reactioncommerce/docs/docs/creating-and-organizing-products.md

 ![Publish product](_assets/reaction-admin-product-publish.png)

-> **Note**: Products published to the Catalog cannot be unpublished.
+> Note: Products published to the Catalog cannot be unpublished.
 They may be hidden from the storefront using the visibility controls outlined in the [Hiding and showing products from your storefront](#hiding-and-showing-products-from-your-storefront) section.

 ## Hiding and showing products